redis/redis-doc/topics/replication.md

 Identifies an exact version of the dataset of a master.

-When slaves connects to masters, they use the `PSYNC` command in order to send their old master replication ID and the offsets they processed so far.
+When slaves connect to masters, they use the `PSYNC` command in order to send their old master replication ID and the offsets they processed so far.
 This way the master can send just the incremental part needed.
-However if there is not enough *backlog* in the master buffers, or if the slave is referring to an history (replication ID) which is no longer known, than a full resynchronization
+However if there is not enough *backlog* in the master buffers, or if the slave is referring to a history (replication ID) which is no longer known, then a full resynchronization
 happens: in this case the slave will get a full copy of the dataset, from scratch.

 This is how a full synchronization works in more details: